mayankguptadotcom/astronomy/src/pages/posts/blog-1.md

 Published on: {Astro.   pubDate}

 Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.
+Here[^test], I will share my learning journey as I build a new website.

 ## What I've accomplished